-Chichester Harbour is a birdwatcher's paradise because it is internationally important for its birdlife.
+Chichester Harbour is internationally important for its birdlife.
 The Special Protection Area, which was designated to protect the birdlife, was awarded in recognition of 15 species of non-breeding waders and waterfowl, three species of breeding tern and for its overall water bird assemblage.
 Peak counts of water birds in mid-winter regularly exceed 48,000, with dark-bellied brent geese and dunlin the two most abundant species.
 The Conservancy works closely with Bird Aware Solent to help manage levels of recreational disturbance in the Special Protection Area.

 Recreational disturbance is the term used to describe the actions of humans directly causing wildlife to move, take flight or 'flush' for fear of predation.
 One of the most pertinent forms of disturbance comes from dogs that may instinctively charge towards birds as they are resting or feeding.
-Research undertaken by Bird Aware Solent found that on average 1 in 4 households have a dog in South East England, which results in a lot of dog walking around Chichester Harbour, and potentially frequent disruptions to the wildlife as more houses are built.
+Research undertaken by Bird Aware Solent found that on average 1 in 4 households have a dog in South East England.
+The popularity of dog walking around Chichester Harbour brings increasingly frequent disruptions to the wildlife.
 Threatened and endangered species are considered to be particularly vulnerable to this form of disturbance and specifically, during the overwintering period.
 To help address this, all new developments within 5.6 kilometres of the Special Protection Area are required to pay a levy to be used to raise awareness of recreational disturbance and thereby help to mitigate the problem.
 Aside from the overwintering birds, Chichester Harbour is also important for passage migrants such as osprey, which stop off to feed and rest on their way to and from their breeding grounds in northern England and Scotland.

 Chichester and Langstone Harbours have the largest colony of harbour seals and grey seals in the Solent, with annual counts revealing that numbers are gradually increasing.
-Recent counts have shown there are around 40 harbour (common) seals and 10 grey seals in late summer.
+Recent counts have shown there are around 60 harbour (common) seals and 20 grey seals.

 Previous monitoring of the movement of seals (Solent Seal Tagging Project, 2010) proved that they were foraging throughout the Solent and along the Sussex coast.

-The Sussex Inshore Fisheries and Conservation Authority (IFCA) has carried out biennial small fish surveys in Chichester Harbour since 2010, in collaboration with Chichester Harbour Conservancy.
-So far, 48 species have been recorded, with herring, common gobies, sand smelt, golden grey mullet, black bream and bass forming the bulk of the samples.
-These surveys illustrate the importance of the Harbour as a designated Bass Nursery.
-Other sub-tidal species include peacock worm and squat lobster.
+The Sussex Inshore Fisheries and Conservation Authority (IFCA) has carried out small fish surveys in Chichester Harbour since 2010, in collaboration with Chichester Harbour Conservancy, and also with Sparsholt College.
+So far, around 30 species of fish have been recorded, with herring, common gobies, sand smelt, golden grey mullet, black bream and bass being regularly recorded.
+These surveys illustrate the importance of the Harbour as a designated Bass Nursery and a nursery for many other species of fish.
 Historically, Chichester Harbour has also supported a large oyster fishery.
-It is open for a short period each autumn to licensed vessels and is regulated by Sussex IFCA.
+When population levels allow, it is opened for a period each autumn to licensed vessels and is regulated by Sussex IFCA.